);

 Two racks of hospital machines used to treat seriously ill patients.

-Hospital photo courtesy of Katherine Lafourcade
+In the hospital; photo courtesy of Katherine Lafourcade.

-As a last resort, Theo was placed on extracorporeal membrane oxygenation (ECMO) life support.
+As a last resort, Theo was placed in a coma and put on extracorporeal membrane oxygenation (ECMO) life support.
 Mimicking the functions of the heart and lungs, the machine adds oxygen to and removes carbon dioxide from the blood outside of the body and then sends it back into circulation.

 “It’s brutal.
 It’s like open heart surgery.
 You put two tubes directly onto the heart,” Lafourcade said.
 At the same time, Theo was on a ventilator for breathing, on dialysis for his failing kidneys and had a tracheotomy to prevent damage to his vocal cords due to extended intubation.